Strongylura notata

 Strongylura notata, the redfin needlefish or agujon, is a species of fish in the family Belonidae.

 Description

 Fully grown adults can reach a length of 61 cm.

 Habitat

-The species mostly inhaboits marine and brackish waters and may enter freshwater habitats.
+The species mostly inhabits marine and brackish waters and may enter freshwater habitats.

 Distribution

 The nominate subspecies, S. n. notata, occurs in the Western Central Atlantic around Cuba, Jamaica, Mexico, Belize, and Honduras, and has also been reported from Bermuda.
 S. n. forsythia has been reported from the Bahamas, southern Florida, and the Gulf of Mexico west to Mobile Bay, Alabama.